graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 SHOULD use the relevant `4xx` or `5xx` status code.
 This decision SHOULD NOT be based on the contents of a well formed GraphQL request.

-Note: The {server} should not make authorization decisions based on any part of the {GraphQL request}; these decisions should be made by the {GraphQL schema}
+Note: The _server_ should not make authorization decisions based on any part of the _GraphQL request_; these decisions should be made by the _GraphQL schema_ during
-during
 [GraphQL's ExecuteRequest()](<https://spec.graphql.org/draft/#ExecuteRequest()>),
 allowing for a partial response to be generated.